Newfies/module/index.md

 ### Whats Configurable?

-- reminderConfig [true/false]
-- ErrorColor [any color supported by chalk for text]
-- MessageColor [any color supported by chalk for text]
-- TimestampColor [any color supported by chalk for text]
-- TimestampBGColor [any color supported by chalk for text backgrounds]
-- LogFilePath [any file path]

 | Setting         | Allowed Values                                   | Default      |
 |-----------------|--------------------------------------------------|--------------|
 | reminderConfig  | `true` / `false`                                 | `true`       |